asaeles/neighborhood-map/README.md

 A front-end only implementation of yet another Google Maps search site.

-The app displays the list of places results on a retractable sidebar and as markers on a Google map with the ability to:
+The app displays a list of places on a retractable sidebar and as markers on a Google map with the ability to:
 1. Zoom on the selected marker
 2. Click on a marker to display an info window displaying a photo for the nearest match for the place from Foursquare
 3. Filter the list and markers based on a free text search